ANME Promotes the Construction of Medical ‘Centers of Excellence’ Across Africa.

-The first of the facilities in the ANME network – the Salam Centre for Cardiac Surgery in Khartoum (Sudan) – was opened in 2009.
+The Salam Centre for Cardiac Surgery in Khartoum, Sudan, was the first of the facilities in the ANME network, and opened in 2009.
 To date, patients with acquired or congenital cardiovascular diseases from a total of 28 countries – in both Africa and further afield – have been treated at the Salam Centre.

 The Salam Centre for Cardiac Surgery is a highly innovative model of humanitarian intervention.
-The aim of the project is to bring high-quality healthcare to Africa, at the same time as asserting the right of every human being to receive quality, free treatment.
-To discuss this model, EMERGENCY invited delegations of the Health Ministries of eight African countries in May 2008 to the island of San Servolo in the Venice lagoon, for the international “Building Medicine in Africa” seminar.
-Together with EMERGENCY, the representatives of eight different countries talked about how to guarantee African citizens the right to good-quality, free healthcare.
-The conclusions of the seminar formed the “Manifesto for Medicine Based on Human Rights“, in which the signatories recognise the “right to be treated” as a “fundamental and inalienable right of every member of the human community”, and ask for a health service based on equality, quality and social responsibility.
-These principles were subsequently developed, leading to the establishment of the ANME.
+The aim of the project is to bring high-quality healthcare to the region, while concurrently asserting the right of each and every human being to receive high-quality treatment, free of charge.
+To discuss this model, in May of 2008 EMERGENCY invited delegations of the Health Ministries of eight African countries to the island of San Servolo in the Venice Lagoon, for an international seminar entitled ‘Building Medicine in Africa’.
+Together with EMERGENCY, representatives discussed how best to guarantee citizens across the African continent the right to high-quality, free healthcare.
+The conclusions of the seminar formed the basis of our Manifesto for a Human Rights-Based Medicine, in which the signatories outline a healthcare centered on the joint principles of Equality, Quality and Social Responsibility (EQS).
+Outlined in the manifesto, these principles require: